South Carolina / Pickens County

 Healthcare

-Central offers convenient access to quality healthcare, with major hospitals such as Prisma Health Oconee Memorial and AnMed Health Cannon located nearby.
-The area maintains a favorable healthcare index and nearly 89% of residents have health insurance coverage.
-With 2 physicians per 1,000 residents, medical services are accessible for families and individuals alike.
+Central residents have access to quality healthcare, with major hospitals like Prisma Health Oconee Memorial Hospital and AnMed Health Cannon nearby.
+The community benefits from a high physician-to-resident ratio of 2.0 per 1,000 people and 88.7% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals